emame-barikalla/app-app-jenkins/README.md

 The project involves setting up Jenkins to work with a Github repository, automating key processes such as:

-- Cloning the GitLab repository
+- Cloning the Github repository
 - Installing dependencies
 - Running tests
 - Building the application